lelox93/SimpleThimble/VR application/vr-intro.rst

-VR application: how to use the SimpleThimble in virtual reality
+VR application: how we will use the SimpleThimble in virtual reality
 +++++++++++++++++++++++++++++++++++++++++++++

 In this section we will see how to use the SimpleThimble in a emblematic virtual reality (VR) application: grasping a virtual cube.